-Chinchillas need a variety of fresh foods in their diet to thrive.
-However, fruits should only be given as a treat because they are quite high in sugar.
-They are healthy for us, but they aren’t the best option for our furry friends.
+Chinchillas need a variety of fresh foods in their diets to thrive.
+However, fruits should only be given as treats because they are quite high in sugar.
+For example, apples are healthy for us, but they aren’t the best options for our furry friends.

-Apples aren’t incredibly high in sugar but Chinchillas are extremely small.
-Therefore, even a small amount of added sugar is a large amount to them.
+Apples aren’t that high in sugar, but chinchillas are extremely small, so even a small amount of added sugar is significant to them.

-Instead, chinchillas require a diet that is high in fiber.
-In captivity, they are often fed hay of some sort, such as timothy hay or similar low-calcium hay.
+A chinchilla should have a diet that is high in fiber.
+As pets, they are often fed hay of some sort, such as timothy hay or similar low-calcium hay.
 High-calcium hays can cause bladder stones, as this species can’t digest a high level of calcium.

-Since you must determine exactly how much apple to give your chinchilla, if any at all, you must understand their overall diet.
+If you want to determine exactly how much apple you can give your chinchilla, if any at all, you must understand their overall diet.

 What Should Chinchillas Eat?

-Chinchillas should eat most hay.
-Most types of hay are a good option for them, including timothy hay, oat hay, and meadow hay.
+Chinchillas should eat mostly hay.
+Many types of hay are good options for them, including timothy hay, oat hay, and meadow hay.
 This grass should be provided as a 24/7 option for your chinchilla.
 They should be able to eat as much of it as they want.

 You should avoid high-calcium hays like alfalfa.
 These can often potentially cause kidney and bladder problems because a chinchilla’s system is not designed to withstand high amounts of calcium.

 Furthermore, chinchillas should be fed a decent amount of fortified pellets each day.
 These should be made for chinchillas specifically and provide all the nutritional deficiencies that your chinchilla may have.

 You should not make sudden changes to your chinchilla’s diet, however.
 They are known for having extremely sensitive digestive tracts.
 Therefore, sudden changes can cause digestive upset, which can become quite serious in some cases.